Author's Note: Hi, welcome to the undisputedly most popular Spec Spidey fanfic on the internet!

 The moment she was gone, Peter collapsed onto the sofa.
 His eyes squeezed shut.

 Peter forced himself to exhale as he sank into the cushions.
-Wasn't this a far cry from last summer?
-Back then, swinging and punching and wise-cracking had been the most fun thing ever.
+What'd happened to him?
+Last summer, swinging and punching and wise-cracking had been the most fun things ever.
 The loneliness part had really crept up on him, hadn't it?
-It was so surreal… Sometimes, Peter would swear the illusion was true, that Peter Parker and Spider-Man really were two different people.
+It was surreal – Sometimes, Peter would swear the illusion was true, that Peter Parker and Spider-Man really were two different people.

-He couldn't blame himself for feeling that way.
-Peter had literally never spoken to a soul about his masked exploits ever since the spider bite.
+He guessed he couldn't blame himself.
+Peter had literally never spoken to a soul about his masked exploits since the spider bite.
 Okay, besides Eddie Brock.
 Yeah, he'd make a great therapist for Peter.

 Peter buried his head in his hands.
 And on top of everything else, now he wasn't just broke, he was double broke because his stupid shooters had busted and he'd wasted all his web-fluid.
-That shouldn't have been such a surprise.
+And right after he'd had to buy a new camera, too.
+That shouldn't have been such a surprise, really.
 Those poor web-shooters had been working overtime since summer.
 They were bound to give way eventually, and really, better it happen against a random mook than a supervillain, right?
 And at least, with so little crime to fight lately, the web-explosion had made for some pictures Jameson would eat up.
 Peter could see the headlines already: "SPIDEY WEBS HIS PANTS."

 Peter wondered if it'd be worth it to let the symbiote possess his brain just so he'd have unlimited webs.

 "...believe it or not, the singer's baby was found driving the car for a fourth time.
 And now we bring you to an exclusive interview with the head of the Daily Bugle, Mr. J. Jonah Jameson."